-Alaunos Therapeutics, Inc., which is referred to herein as "Alaunos," or the "Company," is a clinical-stage oncology-focused cell therapy company developing adoptive TCR therapies, designed to treat multiple solid tumor types in large cancer patient populations with unmet clinical needs.
-On January 25, 2022, the Company changed its corporate name from ZIOPHARM Oncology, Inc. to Alaunos Therapeutics, Inc. The Company is leveraging its proprietary, non-viral Sleeping Beauty gene transfer platform and its novel cancer mutation hotspot TCR library to design and manufacture personalized cell therapies that target neoantigens arising from common tumor-related mutations in key oncogenic genes, including KRAS, TP53 and EGFR.
+Alaunos Therapeutics, Inc., which is referred to herein as "Alaunos," or the "Company," is a pre-clinical-stage cell therapy and obesity therapy-focused company that was historically involved in the development of adoptive TCR therapies, designed to treat multiple solid tumor types in large cancer patient populations with unmet clinical needs.
+The Company leveraged its proprietary, non-viral Sleeping Beauty gene transfer platform and its novel cancer mutation hotspot TCR library to design and manufacture personalized cell therapies that target neoantigens arising from common tumor-related mutations in key oncogenic genes, including KRAS, TP53 and EGFR.
+The Company recently announced that it is currently evaluating its internally developed small molecule oral obesity treatment program.
+The Company plans to develop a drug for obesity with a differentiated profile relative to currently marketed and in development oral and injectable products.
+The Company believes the small molecule product candidates are distinct from commercially available options or others in development because they do not rely on hormonal manipulation, which is common with many obesity treatments.